I/O redirection

 While scanning the line, the shell will see the > sign and

-!
-Since this happens before resolving argument 0
+will clear the file!
+Since this happens before resolving argument 0,

 this means that even when the command fails, the file will have been